 - Year Started: 2017

 - Client Los Padres ForestWatch

-In 2017, EDC filed a state lawsuit on behalf of our client Los Padres ForestWatch, along with our partner San Luis Obispo Coastkeeper, filed a lawsuit to compel the Santa Maria Valley Water Conservation District to modify its operations of the Dam to ensure sufficient water is available to protect this endangered species while replenishing groundwater.
+In 2017, EDC filed a state lawsuit on behalf of our client Los Padres ForestWatch, in partnership with San Luis Obispo Coastkeeper, to compel the Santa Maria Valley Water Conservation District (District) to modify its operations of the Dam to ensure sufficient water is available to protect this endangered species while replenishing groundwater.
 In 2019, we filed another lawsuit, this time in federal court against the District and the U.S. Bureau of Reclamation, on the grounds that they are harming steelhead in violation of the Endangered Species Act.
 Both cases are pending in court.